bjornedstrom/python-sha3/README.md

 - SHAKE128
 - SHAKE256

 The module is written as a Python C extension on top of optimized implementation available on the Keccak website.
 This yields better performance than the pure Python implementation that is available.
-The code is tested on Python 2.7 and 3.4.
+The code is tested on various versions of Python 2 and 3.

 Sample usage: